Azure/aks-engine/docs/topics/upgrade.md

 ### Can I use `aks-engine upgrade --control-plane-only` to change the control plane configuration irrespective of updating the Kubernetes version?

 Yes, but with caveats.
 Essentially you may use the `aks-engine upgrade --control-plane-only` functionality to replace your control plane VMs, one-at-a-time, with newer VMs rendered from updated API model configuration.
-You should always stage such changes, however, by building a staging cluster (reproducing at a minimum the version of `aks-engine` used to build your production cluster, and the API model JSON used as input; in a best-case scenario it will be in the same location as well, as different Azure location can have subtle differences).
+You should always stage such changes, however, by building a staging cluster (reproducing at a minimum the version of `aks-engine` used to build your production cluster, and the API model JSON used as input; in a best-case scenario it will be in the same location as well).
 Here are a few useful possibilities that will work:

 - Updating the VM SKU by changing the `properties.masterProfile.vmSize` value
 - *Certain* configurable/tuneable kubelet properties in `properties.masterProfile.kubernetesConfig.kubeletConfig`, e.g.: